 The risk of rupture is related to the size (diameter) of the aneurysm.
 Small aneurysms can be safely followed until they grow large enough that the risk of rupture outweighs the risk of surgical repair.
-If the aneurysm is small and not causing any pain it can be watched over time in what is known as “watchful waiting.”
+If the aneurysm is small and not causing any pain it can be watched over time.

 You may have to return to your doctor every six to 12 months for testing to make sure the aneurysm is not growing.
 Managing blood pressure and cholesterol during this time is important to try to reduce the rate of enlargement.
 If you smoke, make every effort to stop as cessation can reduce the aneurysm’s growth rate and reduce the risk of rupture.